pdonatilio/web-app-node/README.md

 ### To run the project

-if you not have the nodejs in your system: https://nodejs.org/en/
+if you don't have the nodejs in your system: https://nodejs.org/en/